top of page

 1. DVLA (Driver and Vehicle Licensing Agency):

-• Primarily responsible for vehicle registration and driver licensing
+2. Responsible for vehicle registration and driver licensing.

-• May flag discrepancies in caravan registration or ownership records
+3. Flags discrepancies in caravan registration or ownership records.

-• Collaborates with police on stolen caravan databases (e.g. CRiS checks)
+4. Collaborates with police on stolen caravan databases (e.g., CRiS checks).

-• Use mobile weighbridges to check towing weight compliance
+7. Use mobile weighbridges to ensure towing weight compliance.

-• Check if your driving licence includes the correct towing entitlement
+8. Verify that the driving licence includes the correct towing entitlement.

 Common Areas Checked

-During a roadside inspection or caravan enforcement operation, officers may check:
+During a roadside inspection or caravan enforcement operation, officers may check the following:

 Towing Licence Entitlement